lswong23/CodeFirstGirls-Group-SQL-Project-Instagram-Metrics/README.md

 This is the final project that forms part of the CodeFirstGirls Data & SQL course.
 This repository contains the SQL project for analyzing Instagram data.
 The project involves creating a relational database, writing SQL queries, and implementing advanced features such as stored procedures, triggers, events, and views.

 ## Project name: Instragram Metrics
-The purpose of this project is to analyze user engagement and content trends on Instagram for new product campaign (Pistachio Smoothie).
+The purpose of this project is to help a marketing campaign manager understand the product marketing effort through analysis of an Instagram-like social media platform using SQL.
+(Pistachio Smoothie).

 ## Table of Contents
 - TBC: [Database Schema](#database-schema)